telerik/winforms-docs/gridview/rows/new-row.md

 {{endregion}}

-As you can see in the code snippet above, __AddNewBoundRowBeforeEdit__ is a boolean property
-          and here is what RadGridView does depending on its values:
+As you can see in the code snippet above, __AddNewBoundRowBeforeEdit__ is a boolean property and here is what RadGridView does depending on its values:

 * __False__: RadGridView creates a new record in the underlying data source only after the new row is committed (validated).
 This is the default behavior.

 * __True__: RadGridView creates a new record in the underlying data source right after the end-user starts editing the new row.
 If the end-user presses Escape to cancel the editing operation of the new row and goes to another row, the newly created record is deleted.

 ## Enter key mode

-The Enter key may behave differently in the new row depending on the value of the
+The Enter key may behave differently in the new row depending on the value of the __NewRowEnterKeyMode__ property.
-          __NewRowEnterKeyMode__
-          property.
 By default, when the end-user presses Enter while being in the new row, the new row is committed, and the row next to the new row becomes current.
 Here is how the default value can be set explicitly:
-        #_[C#]_

 {{source=..\SamplesCS\GridView\Rows\NewRow.cs region=enterMovesToNextRow}}
 {{source=..\SamplesVB\GridView\Rows\NewRow.vb region=enterMovesToNextRow}}